Recommendations & Conclusions

 The Government should seek to provide a joined-up subsea cables function providing a centralised point of contact for industry and international partners.
 This body should co-ordinate, not duplicate, cross-government work—bringing together departments and agencies covering subsea infrastructure operations, policy, security, resilience and contingency planning.
 In the first instance this could …

-Government response.
 The government partially agrees, accepting the importance of a centralised function but rejecting the upgrade of SIRG and a new inter-ministerial group.
-They state an Undersea Infrastructure Security Oversight Board has been established to provide a joined-up function and ministerial …
+They state an Undersea Infrastructure Security Oversight Board has been established to provide a joined-up function and ministerial oversight is already provided by …

 Cabinet Office